theam/aday-ondemand-loop/docs/guide/content/user_guide/index.md

 Each project has its own:

 - **Working directory** – where downloaded files are saved.
 This keeps files organized and separated by project, making them easy to find and manage.
-- **Metadata directory** – where the application stores internal data such as download history, upload collection definitions, and the Project’s current state.
+- **Metadata directory** – where the application stores internal data such as download history, upload collection definitions, and the project’s current state.
 This allows OnDemand Loop to track progress, resume operations, and display status accurately.

-Having an active Project enables you to:
+Having an active project enables you to:

 - **Download files** from supported repositories.
 These downloads are saved into the project working directory and automatically tracked by the application.
 - **Create upload collections**, which group references to local files to be uploaded to a single remote repository.
 Uploads are queued, monitored, and managed directly from the interface.